BoldingBruggeman/fabm-pisces/README.md

 * The time spent below the euphotic zone is now incorporated in a reduced effective day length.
 This makes Eqs 3b-3d (and any use of f2, as e.g. for chlorophyll synthesis) in paper redundant.
 Also, only one term (the equivalent of f1(L_day)) is now used in the photosynthesis equation, while in the paper f1(L_day) is used for maximum photosynthesis, but L_day within the light limitation term.
 * maximum chl : C ratio is now temperature dependent
 * chlorophyll synthesis (Eq 15b) now lacks division by nutrient limitation in light limitation term.
 This is similar to the difference between Eq 2a and 2b (has chlorophyll been "upgraded" to become like Eq 2a?)
-* the upper limit of 5.4 in equation 22 for silicate uptake seem to have been removed
+* the upper limit of 5.4 in equation 22 for silicate uptake seems to have been removed
 * latitude dependence of silicate limitation differs (paper: threshold at equator, above limiter is 1; code: threshold at 30 degrees South, above limiter is 1 + Si3/(Si3+c))
 * zooplankton: a threshold concentration of 1e-9 mol C/L is protected from mortality (linear and quadratic)
 * quadratic zooplankton mortality and grazing are now depressed when oxygen becomes limiting